Having competed in the 2018 Commonwealth Games on the Gold Coast, Orlan Jackman has achieved a dream of representing his country in a major event.

 “The session was incredibly hard,” Jackman commented.
 “There are some skills that are transferable, like shooting, spacing and understanding the game, but the movement is so difficult.
 These guys are incredible athletes, which they just proved by schooling me at wheelchair basketball!”

-This week it was announced that Birmingham 2022 would have the highest para sport programme in Commonwealth Games history, with eight para sports now confirmed for the multi-sport event.
+It was recently announced that Birmingham 2022 would have the largest para sport programme in Commonwealth Games history, with eight para sports now confirmed for the multi-sport event.

 “Sport is one of only a few things in the world that connects people regardless of their background, ability or whether they are able-bodied or disabled.